ischurov/prettyt2h/README.md

 # prettyt2h: the simplest LaTeX to HTML convertor

+**THE PROJECT IS ABANDONED**

+The project is abandoned after several hours of work in favor of [DocOnce](https://github.com/hplgit/doconce) tool which solves the issue I experienced.
+The following README is left for historical purposes.

 ## Idea
 There are a lot of (La)TeX to HTML converters.
 All of them are unusable.
 The main reasons for that are  the following: